JuliaJohns/Jekyll/myblog/index.md

 ---
 # Feel free to add content and custom Front Matter to this file.
 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults
-title: Home
+title: Overview
 toc: false
 last_updated: Feb 26, 2019
-summary: "This is a test homepage to test Jekyll and GH pages."
+summary: "This page is an example template for API Overview documentation."
 sidebar: home_sidebar
 permalink: index.html
 layout: page
 ---

-Test home page

-## Second-level heading
+## Overview

+This page explains:

+*  What you need to consume the API
+*  Why you would use the API
+*  Important concepts
+*  Workflow for common tasks

+### Functionality

 Body

-List
-*  List item1
+### Requirements

-*  List item2
+List of requirements

-### Third-level heading
+### Key concepts

 Body

-#### Fourth-level heading
+#### API architecture